bk/dokumentaro/content/configuration.md

 Click on a tag to show a list of the pages tagged with it.
 ```

-Without the tag page, Dokumentaro will not be able to link to the subpage for each tag, so the tag list will not appear in the footer.
+Without the tag page, Dokumentaro will not be able to link to the subpage for each tag, so the list of tags will not appear in the footer.
+The tag page must use the `taxonomy` layout (i.e. `templates/base/taxonomoy.mhtml`).

 Currently, tags are [not supported](https://github.com/just-the-docs/just-the-docs/issues/255) by Just the Docs because the design of Jekyll makes this difficult for documentation sites.
+The tags support by Dokumentaro is thus an extra feature relative to Just the Docs.

 ## Color scheme